Totally Accurate Battle Simulator: Gameplay

 Players can create their own battle scenarios, choosing from any of the available units, maps, and winning conditions.
 A December 2020 update added the Unit Creator, where players can create their own units, giving them abilities, clothing, and weapons from the already existing TABS units, as well as the spin-offs Totally Accurate Battlegrounds and Totally Accurate Battle Zombielator.
 Both custom battles and units can be shared with other players via the in-game workshop.
 The full release of the game in April 2021 added both online and local multiplayer modes, and achievements.
-A new update on 3 November 2021, added a map creator, allowing players to create their own battlefields.
+A new update on 20 November 2022, added a map creator, allowing players to create their own battlefields and landscapes.